Challenges to the court-martial panel selection process

 United States v.
 Ruiz, 46 M.J.
 503 (A.F.
 Ct.
 Crim.
 App.
 1997), aff’d, 49 M.J.
 340 (C.A.A.F.
 1998).
 The convening authority did not improperly select members based on rank when, after rejecting certain senior nominees from consideration for valid reasons, he requested replacement nominees of similar ranks to keep the overall balance of nominee ranks relatively the same.

 United States v.
 Benson, 48 M.J.
 734 (A.F.
 Ct.
 Crim.
 App.
 1998).
 An Air Force convening authority violated Article 25 when, after sending a memorandum to subordinate commands directing them to nominate “officers in all grades and NCOs in the grade of master sergeant or above for service as court-members,” he failed to select members below the rank of master sergeant (E-7).
 The convening authority, while testifying that he had no intent to violate Article 25, also testified that he had never selected a member below the rank of E-7.
 The court held the CA violated Article 25 by systematically excluding ranks E-4 to E-6.
 The findings and sentences were set aside.
 This case provides an excellent review of the case law interpreting Article 25, UCMJ, and court member selection.

 Systematic exclusion of otherwise qualified personnel

-- Court-Martial Convening Orders and harmless error.
+Court-Martial Convening Orders and harmless error.
 United States v.
 Adams, 66 M.J.
 255 (C.A.A.F.
-2008) (even though amending CMCO included plain language that a new court-martial was “hereby convened,” court found mistake was a mere harmless administrative error).
+2008) (even though amending CMCO included plain language that a new court-martial was “hereby convened,” the court found the mistake was a mere harmless administrative error).